Source code for ae.core

 :class:`~ae.console.ConsoleApp` instead of :class:`AppBase`.

-for applications with an GUI use instead one of the classes :class:`~ae.kivy.apps.KivyMainApp`,
+for applications with a GUI use instead one of the classes :class:`~ae.kivy.apps.KivyMainApp`,

 :class:`~ae.enaml_app.EnamlMainApp` or :class:`~ae.toga_app.TogaMainApp`.